Rust-GPU/SPIRV-Tools/porting-plan.md

 ## CLI Development
 - [x] Introduce a `spirv-tools-cli` crate that wraps the core disassembly logic with `clap`, providing an initial `spirv-dis` binary capable of mirroring the `--no-header`/`--offsets` flags while reading from stdin or files.
+- [x] Add `spirv-as` and `spirv-val` binaries so the Rust workspace mirrors the C++ tool surface, sharing reusable helpers for option parsing and file/stdin plumbing.
+The validator CLI currently delegates to the existing C++ validator over the FFI bridge and is covered by unit + integration tests to guard success/failure paths.

 When the flag is enabled CMake continues to drive `cargo build -p spirv-tools-ffi` (profile configurable via `SPIRV_RUST_PROFILE`) and links the resulting staticlib into the core library while compiling the generated `rust/cxxbridge/spirv-tools-ffi.cc` shim.